tatsuhiro-t/spdylay/README.rst

                            Path to file that contains DH parameters in PEM format.
 Without this option, DHE cipher suites are not available.
+        --verify-client    Require and verify client certificate.
+        --verify-client-cacert=<PATH>
+                           Path to file that contains CA certificates to verify client certificate.
+                           The file must be in PEM format.
+It can contain multiple certificates.

       SPDY:
         -c, --spdy-max-concurrent-streams=<NUM>